Vertex Pharmaceuticals (VRTX) Q2 2017 Results - Earnings Call Transcript

 Nonsense mutations, as you point out, are quite different.
 They are obviously not going to respond to CFTR modulators because there is no protein there.
 And we have several approaches there, the first of which is the ENaC inhibitor.
 So, one of the reasons we're interested in studying the ENaC inhibitors, that's VX-371, is because they, as you know, function by a different mechanism that doesn't require functional CFTR protein.
 And so, we'll have a look at the first data, as you know, in the second half of this year but that's sort of mechanism number one, to get at the nonsense mutations.

-And as you point out, mechanisms, two, are genetic approaches, such as CRISPR and Moderna, we're making some nice progress in cell lines.
+And as you point out, mechanisms two are genetic approaches, such as CRISPR and Moderna, we're making some nice progress in cell lines.
 We do have cell assays that allow us to look at those in both HBE cells and other cells, and the key issue there is going to be delivery.
 I actually think the gene editing and the ability for RNA to make CFTR is a relatively straightforward problem.
 The tough problem here is delivery and we're working on that in parallel and as we've said, we do think that's going to take a number of years to bring forward into the clinic.

 Geoffrey Meacham, Ph.D. - Barclays Capital, Inc.

 Okay.
 And a follow-up question more on the commercial side, and I have asked you guys this a couple of times before but I just want to see if there's any update.
-Clearly, the market is U.S., Western Europe and Australia but I want to see – I think at one point, you guys have talked about opening an office down in Latin America or other countries that maybe have a founder effect, where you have populations that are well beyond the 70,000 that everyone puts up as the number.
+Clearly, the market is U.S., Western Europe and Australia but I wanted to see, I think at one point, you guys have talked about opening an office down in Latin America or other countries that maybe have a founder effect, where you have populations that are well beyond the 70,000 that everyone puts up as the number.
 So, is there – maybe just help us with kind of where you are with that kind of more of the global piece.

 Stuart A. Arbuckle - Vertex Pharmaceuticals, Inc.